Planning a safe LEJOG / JOGLE route

 Other LEJOG safety kit

 Other safety kit I took (as well as the obvious helmet) included an emergency blanket (just in case I got stranded in the middle of nowhere in Scotland and couldn't find shelter) as well as a first aid kit.
 The emergency blanket was totally unecessary; even over the Cairngorms the path stayed close to the A9 so had I ever had a real emergency I'd have been able to flag a car down for help.
-Still, it's something you may choose to take.
+Still, it's something you may choose to take (especially if you're doing an off-road LEJOG that follows remote paths).

 Security of your bike and luggage

 One concern I had when setting off for LEJOG was the risk of theft, especially as I was travelling solo and didn't have a companion who could stay with my bike if I ever needed to stop for the toilet during the day.
 As it turned out though I didn't have any problems with security at all (nor have I had any issues on my subsequent tours too, other than an unsecured GoPro mount being taken from my handlebars overnight in North Macedonia), and all other cycle tourists I met en-route had never had any issue either.
 That said, it can still be worth taking precautions against thieves.

 Secure bike storage overnight

-For security of my bike overnight, I would always phone up accommodation places first before booking to check they had somewhere secure and undercover to store the bike - it's not always easy to tell just from a Booking.com listing or their own websites.
+For the security of my bike overnight, I would always phone up accommodation places first before booking to check they had somewhere secure and undercover to store the bike - it's not always easy to tell just from a Booking.com listing or their own websites.
 Most places had a garage or shed, and the 3 Premier Inn's I stayed in all let me take my bike into my room, but some B&B's I phoned didn't have anywhere to store it so I had to look elsewhere.

 My D-lock attached to the bike